jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 This ordering is called the "second inversion" of the chord, which sounds noticeably different than the root position voicing.

+The bass note for this chord is played with the first finger on the 5th string.
+As with the C shape,
+it’s common to reach the first finger over to the 6th string, to play the perfect fifth in an alternating bass line.

 Played as a barre chord,
 the fingering for this shape is `x13331`, or `x13341`.